Miaoyanwang/kinship_ATOMM/readme.txt

 Output:

 1) Format for kinship file
 This output contains the genetic relatedness matrix (GRM) for the studied individuals.
 The GRM is of size n-by-n, where n is the number of individuals in the input file.
-The entry in the matrix corresponds to genetic relatedness among the pair.
+Each entry in the matrix corresponds to the genetic relatedness among the pair of individuals.

 Example:
  1.164182 -0.577799 ...-0.611849 -0.583317